bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

   You've got a Kubernetes cluster running your application on Google Cloud Platform (GCP), managed by Terraform.

   Those metrics, be it from your cluster, from your app or any other instance in our cluster - what to do with them?
 Sure, you've got `Metrics Explorer` in GCP.
 Sure, you can manually select the metrics, aggregations, alignments, etc. to be shown in your dashboard.
 However - this can also be defined in Terraform, allowing a lot more control over the metrics that you monitor.
+links: []
 authors:
   - Ole Magnus Lie
 ---
 ## Defining a Stackdriver monitoring dashboard

-While Terraform have a lot of thorughly documented resources - the resource defining a dashboard in GCP is really basic.
+While Terraform has a lot of thorughly documented resources - the resource defining a dashboard in GCP is really basic.
 The [`google_monitoring_dashboard`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/monitoring_dashboard) resource takes only one argument - the dashboard configuration defined as JSON.

 ```